Hot Boyz (film): Synopsis

-At her funeral, Officer Mack performs a drive by, and Kool gives chase in a hearse, blowing up his van, killing him.
-He’s then scolded by Tully and his partner Roberts (C. Thomas Howell).
-During a visit to Lashawna’s grave he decides he’s had enough, he tells C-Dawg (Snoop Dogg) and Remo (C-Murder) to round up the rest of the gang and to meet him at his house.
-He then pays a visit to Tully’s house to acquire the gun he used to frame him into working for him and steals his entire gun collection.
+At her funeral, Delores has an outburst towards Kool, blaming him for her daughters death.
+Officer Mack performs a drive by, and Kool gives chase in a hearse, blowing up his van, killing him.
+He's then scolded by Tully and his partner Roberts (C. Thomas Howell).
+During a visit to Lashawna's grave he decides he's had enough, he tells C-Dawg (Snoop Dogg) and Remo (C-Murder) to round up the rest of the gang and to meet him at his house.
+He then pays a visit to Tully's house to acquire the gun he used to frame him into working for him and steals his entire gun collection.

-At Kool’s house, he tells the gang the plan and when C-Dawg informs him of an operation they can take over, the Hot Boyz are born and they start taking over every major drug operation in the city, killing any opposition in their way.
-Kool buys a big house away from the hood and takes over Saint’s spots.
-As they’re in the club Tyrel informs the group that Saint is set to be released from jail soon as he’s just posted bond, suggesting that they need to kill him before he starts a turf war, to which C-Dawg and Remo agree.
-Kool is getting a big head about the situation, telling the gang they don’t need to worry about it.
-Pee Wee keeps getting greedy asking Kool for more money which draws a wedge between Pee Wee and C-Dawg.
+At Kool's house, he tells the gang the plan and when C-Dawg informs him of an operation they can take over, the Hot Boyz are born and they start taking over every major drug operation in the city, killing all opposition.
+Kool then takes over Saint's spots.
+As they're in the club Tyrel informs the group that Saint is set to be released from jail soon as he's just posted bond, suggesting that they need to kill him before he starts a turf war, to which C-Dawg and Remo agree.
+Kool tells the gang they don't need to worry about it.
+Pee Wee's greed and asking Kool for more money draws a wedge between him and C-Dawg.

-An informant named Moe (Master P) is talking to Detective Roberts about the death of his younger brother.
-Roberts tells Moe that the word on the street is that he will be next.
-Moe then gives him information about the organizations of both Saint and Kool, giving him the location of where the war will take place, and skips town.
-Pee Wee cuts a deal with Saint and leads him to the warehouse that Kool operates out of.
-Pee Wee is caught by C-Dawg sniffing cocaine and is brought to Kool, as Kool was informed by C-Dawg of Pee Wee’s betrayal to Saint.
+An informant named Moe (Master P) gives information about the organizations of both Saint and Kool, giving him the location of Kool's warehouse.
+Pee Wee cuts a deal with Saint and leads him to Kool's warehouse.
+Pee Wee is caught by C-Dawg sniffing cocaine and is brought to Kool, as Kool was informed by C-Dawg of Pee Wee's betrayal to Saint.
 Kool reaches for his waist, as he does this Pee Wee runs for safety and is fatally shot by C-Dawg.
 Kool scolds C-Dawg and tells him he had no intention on killing Pee Wee, brandishing a one way plane ticket, saying he was only gonna send him back to his hometown.

 Saint and his men arrive at the location and so do Tully, Roberts and LAPD officers and a big shootout ensues, resulting in the deaths of Tyrel (killed by Tully), Detective Roberts and Saint (killed by Kool).
 C-Dawg is shot unconscious by Saint but regains it long enough to distract Tully into shooting him and is killed after making the sacrifice.
 Kool takes advantage of this and kills Tully.
 He then escapes to his car before driving off the docks trying to escape the police, submerging into the water.